 The crystal catfish is one of the very popular species as pets within the aquarium, being a type of species of the family that have several phenotypic characteristics.
 Among its outstanding aspects is that they are species that live at the bottom of the pond.
 So if you want to adopt a type of these specimens, you need to know their customs as well as their size must be compatible with the right fish tank.
 In the same way, it should be borne in mind that it manages to reach within a habitat in captivity a growth of no more than 7 to 10 cm.

 Temperature: the water must be at a temperature within the range of 24 to 30ºC.

-Food: a type of fish that adapts to all kinds of foods that can be administered, taking the appropriate precautions for its diet.
+Feeding: a type of fish that adapts to all kinds of foods that can be administered, taking the appropriate precautions for its diet.

-How to care for glass catfish
+How to care for crystal catfish

 Being in captivity, the crystal catfish, needs a series of logs and accessories that provide security and a place to hide at the time you want, adapting to places with low light.
 As we have already mentioned, their diet can be varied,including frozen food, flakes or herbs.
 So it is advisable that during the week you can count on a balanced diet and thus take care of your presence inside the aquarium for a long time.